Isle of Man TT: 2018 Course Car incident

-On 30 May 2018, an experienced TT rider, Steve Mercer, was seriously injured during a head-on collision with an official Course Car at Ballacrye.
-The car, being driven at high speed, was conveying police officers to officiate at the scene of a fatality involving Dan Kneen.
-Mercer was unconscious for five days and hospitalised for five months due to multiple injuries.
-He was one of seven riders who had been halted on the course and turned back by marshals, being instructed to proceed back to the TT Grandstand area in the reverse direction after the red flag stoppage.
-Immediately after the accident the organisers changed their protocols, requiring that returning riders must be controlled by motorcycle-mounted travelling marshals to the front and rear.
-An independent inquiry into the circumstances was arranged by ACU Events, the event organisers.
+On 30 May 2018, experienced TT rider Steve Mercer was seriously injured in a head-on collision with an official Course Car at Ballacrye.
+The vehicle, which was travelling at high speed, was transporting police officers to the scene of a fatal accident involving Dan Kneen.
+Mercer was unconscious for five days and spent five months in hospital with multiple injuries.
+He was among seven riders who had been stopped on the course and instructed by marshals to return to the TT Grandstand area in the reverse direction following the red flag stoppage.
+Immediately after the collision, the organisers amended their procedures so that returning riders would be escorted by motorcycle‑mounted travelling marshals at the front and rear.
+ACU Events, the event organisers, arranged an independent inquiry into the circumstances.

-The Auto-Cycle Union, the Isle of Man Department for Enterprise, and the inquiry report author, lawyer Rob Jones, a former chief executive of the Motor Sports Association, all refused to release the report as it was confidential and privately owned by the ACU.
+The Auto-Cycle Union, the Isle of Man Department for Enterprise, and the inquiry report author, lawyer Rob Jones, a former chief executive of the Motor Sports Association, all declined to release the report, stating that it was confidential and privately owned by the ACU.

-The ACU admitted liability for the accident, but instructed that any legal claim for compensation by Mercer must be filed in the Isle of Man.
-The ACU stated that Mercer was receiving financial assistance through its "extensive insurance arrangements".
+The ACU accepted liability for the collision but required that any compensation claim by Mercer be filed in the Isle of Man.
+It stated that Mercer was receiving financial support through "extensive insurance arrangements".

-In 2019, it was reported that the driver of the car in the collision had quit after criticism that he exceeded a newly introduced speed limit recorded by a GPS tracking device when he drove to attend a fatality involving Chris Swallow at Ballaugh in August's Senior Classic TT.
-Gary Thompson, Clerk of the Course and an ACU employee, had been criticised in 2018 for also fulfilling the role of Safety Officer; consequently a new incumbent was in place for 2019.
+In 2019, it was reported that the driver of the Course Car had resigned after criticism that he exceeded a newly introduced speed limit recorded by a GPS tracking device when travelling to attend a fatality involving Chris Swallow at Ballaugh during August's Senior Classic TT.
+Gary Thompson, Clerk of the Course and an ACU employee, had been criticised in 2018 for also holding the role of Safety Officer; a new appointee was in place for 2019.

+2026 Parliament Square incident

+On 25 May 2026, eight spectators were taken to hospital after a rider crashed into people at the exit of Parliament Square in Ramsey during a practice session on the opening day.
+The session was red‑flagged and serious‑incident procedures were activated.
+The spectators were conscious when taken to Noble's Hospital, while the unnamed rider, who suffered leg injuries, was also described as "conscious and talking".
+An investigation was launched under standard procedures, and the rest of the day's schedule was cancelled.

+The following day, it was reported that two of the injured spectators had been transferred to the United Kingdom for specialist medical treatment.
+Organisers added that the remaining six spectators, together with the rider, had been discharged from hospital.
+They also confirmed that the viewing area at Albert Square, located beyond the exit from Parliament Square, would remain closed to spectators for the rest of the 2026 event as a precaution.